 There’s resilience here, but also imagination, humour, and that very human ability to keep going when things get tough.

 A powerful story of community, identity and survival, straight from the man who lived it.
-Tickets here.
+Show starts at 7.30pm, tickets here.

 The Victorian State Ballet brings the beloved tale of Aladdin to life in this full-length classical ballet, with all the magic you’d expect – sweeping choreography by Michelle Cassar de Sierra, elaborate costumes and a rich musical score.

 You’ve got the Genie, Princess Jasmine, the Cave of Wonders, all the familiar moments, told through dance in a way that feels fresh – and that reminds you how athletic and impressive ballet is!
 Date night, family outing, any excuse works for this one.
-Book here.
+Playing Saturday 23 May at 2pm and 7.30pm, plus a Sunday morning show at 11am, book your seats here.

 Even the biggest Broadway misfires have something to be proud of… surely!
 FLOP flips the script on musical theatre, celebrating the shows that didn’t quite land, but maybe deserved a second look.